Häxan: Music

 Häxan has had numerous different live scores over the years.
 When it premiered in Sweden, its accompaniment was compiled from pre-existing compositions.
 Details of the selection, which met with the director's enthusiastic approval, have been lost, but it was probably the same documented music as for the Copenhagen premiere two months later.
 In Copenhagen, it was played by a 50-piece orchestra, and this score, combining pieces by Schubert, Gluck, and Beethoven, was restored and recorded with a smaller ensemble by arranger/conductor Gillian Anderson for the 2001 Criterion Collection DVD edition.

+In 2019, composer Tristan Gianola re-scored Häxan with a modern chamber ensemble, that fused classical, jazz, and experimental textures.
+It premiered in New Orleans in 2023.

 Releases

 The film premiered on 18 September 1922 in four Swedish cities — Stockholm, Helsingborg, Malmö, and Gothenburg—simultaneously, unusual for Sweden at the time.
 Häxan received its Danish premiere in Copenhagen on 7 November 1922, and was re-released in Denmark in 1931 with an extended introduction by Christensen.
-The intertitles were also changed in this version.
+The intertitles are thought to have been different in this version.

 In 1968, Metro Pictures Corporation re-edited and re-released Häxan in the United States as Witchcraft Through the Ages, adding narration by William S. Burroughs and a jazz score by Daniel Humair, which was played by a quintet that included Jean-Luc Ponty on violin.